aerobless/PeiramaVR/README.md

 The game is loosely inspired by the excellent web series [The Wandering Inn](https://wanderinginn.com/).

 ## Running the game
-Once the first basic game loop is complete the game will be release on Meta App Lab for the Oculus Quest 2.
+Once the first basic game loop is complete the game will be release on Meta App Lab for the [Meta Quest 2](https://www.oculus.com/quest-2/).
 I'll probably also create a PCVR version for itch.io.

 ## Development stack
 I'm using close to the latest version of Unity (atm 2021.1) as the game engine.
 For VR support I'm using the oculus integration as well as the HurricaneVR plugin.